google/exposure-notifications-server/docs/server_deployment_options.md

 ![A diagram of the Exposure Notification Server deployed on-premises](images/on_prem.png "Exposure Notification Server on-premises deployment")

-Deploying compute and data components on-premises allows you to have complete control of all components in and deploy them in any location by using an on-premises Google Kubernetes Engine cluster.
+Deploying compute and data components on-premises allows you to have complete control of all components and deploy them in any location by using an on-premises Google Kubernetes Engine cluster.
 However, an on-premises deployment will require you to configure and maintain the underlying infrastructure, and ensure it is able to meet usage demands.